 Policy Insights in Crime, Violence, and Conflict

 J-PAL’s Crime, Violence, and Conflict sector focuses on promoting safe communities and designing effective policies to manage and reduce violence and conflict.
-The policy insight below summarizes lessons from randomized evaluations on the impact of programs that draw on principles of cognitive behavioral therapy to reduce crime and violence.
+The policy insights below summarize lessons from randomized evaluations on the impact of economic interventions to reduce intimate partner violence, simple messages to reduce failure to appear in court, and behavioral change interventions to reduce crime and violence.

 Chris Blattman (University of Chicago Harris School of Public Policy) and Oeindrila Dube (University of Chicago, Harris School of Public Policy), Crime, Violence, and Conflict Co-Chairs